farup/CycleGAN/README.md

 Project follows the network architecture described in the related papers 7.Appendix.
 The blocks are implemented in terms of functions returning nn.Sequential(), with goal of reusable and easy modifications.
 Discriminator and Generator are implemented as two separate classes.
 The dataset class ”HorseZebraDataset” loads the dataset from a under a folder ’/dataset/’ uploaded on google drive.
 Due to few parameters details in the architecture descriptions, I adjusted strides and padding, such that the tensors feature maps to matched.
 The number of channels are according to the architecture description.
 Paper suggest to replaces the negative log likelihood objective (loss function) by the least-squares loss, due to more stable loss.
 Adam solver is used as optimizer, with batch size of 1.
 The discriminators and generators are trained simultaneously.
 Scaling of gradients are also performed, so they aren’t flushed to zero.

 ## Results

+The images show results after training the network through 10 epochs.
+As we can see, the results are rather interesting.
+Future work will look more into the data preprocessing/transformations and selected parameters.